jdoleary/Spellmasons/docs/TasksCurrent.md

     - label: bloat visual circle "explosion radius"
     - copy: "poison is stackable"
     - explain: remember, vampiree takes heals as pure damage
-    - CRICITAL bug: level 6, prediction pushed a spike for real
-    - push enemies into each other billiard style
     - vampire had attack icon while in lava but next turn got out of the lava and didn't attack
     - attack badges block health sometimes
     - self heal should predict in your health bar